 If you are a first-time homebuyer interested in mortgage interest credit, here is what you need to know:

 Designed to help lower- to moderate-income earners

 Mortgage interest credit is designed to help lower- to moderate-income earners make their monthly payments more affordable as long as they own the home.
 Borrower criteria include:

 - Income & sales price limits, which vary by state

 - Must use the home as the primary residence

 - Must take homeownership education courses, which vary by state

 If a borrower is not a first-time homebuyer, they may still be able to qualify if they purchased in an area designated economically distressed.

-A mortgage credit certificate is needed to gain mortgage interest credit.
-This certificate is issued with the originating lender after the purchase contract has been signed but before the time of closing.
+A mortgage credit certificate (MCC) is needed to gain mortgage interest credit.
+This certificate is issued with the originating lender after the purchase contract has been signed but before closing.
 When done beforehand, it may help borrowers get approved since their tax liability has been lowered.

-When applying for a mortgage credit certificate, borrowers will have to pay a non-refundable fee.
+When applying for a mortgage credit certificate, borrowers must pay a non-refundable fee.